Deducteam/dedukti_set_theory/theoriezf/README.md

 - *formulas.lp* contains the development of formulas

+- *language2.lp* contains the development of language with formulas

 - *bisimilarity.lp*, *injectivity.lp*, *eta1.lp*, *eta2.lp* and *eta3.lp* contains lemmas 3 to 27

 - *membership.lp* that contains lemmas 28 to 31